ray-project/ray/doc/source/ray-contribute/development.rst

     b. `Clone <https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository>`_ to your local machine.
     c. `Connect your repo <https://docs.github.com/en/get-started/quickstart/fork-a-repo#configuring-git-to-sync-your-fork-with-the-upstream-repository>`_ to the upstream (main project) Ray repo to sync changes.

-Step 2: Prepare a Python virtual environment
+Prepare a Python virtual environment
 ------------------------------

 It is recommended to create a virtual environment in order to prevent version conflicts and to develop with an isolated, project-specific Python setup.